 So, there might be an embargo before your article can be openly published on the repository.
-But in most repositories you can (and in case of UEF eRepository, you should) still report your publication immediately after publishing, the article will be fully available to others after the embargo period.
-However, usually you can report your publication to a publication repository immediately after publishing but the article will be openly available to others after the embargo period.
+But in most repositories you can (and in case of UEF eRepository, you should) still report your publication immediately after publishing.
+The article will be fully available to others after the embargo period.

 How to self-archive?

 When self-archiving your publications to an Open Access repository, be sure to include the following (if allowed by the repository):